-The Spokane STEMposium is a one-day event that provides middle and high school students the opportunity to present their STEM projects in a conference setting.
-Students write technical papers about their projects that are submitted in advace of the even for review and acceptance into the conference.
+The Spokane STEMposium is a one-day event at WSU Spokane that provides middle and high school students the opportunity to present their STEM projects in a conference setting.
+Students write technical papers about their projects that are submitted in advance of the event for review and acceptance into the conference.
 Event day entries include three-dimensional posters and PowerPoint presentations.
 Projects are evaluated by industry experts.
 Students with projects earning a superior rating will receive a prize.
 Projects completed by high school juniors and seniors may be eligible to compete for college scholarships.

 The Spokane STEMposium is designed to: